AngleProtocol/angle-docs/guides/other/formulas.md

 ---
-description: List of formulas at on app.angle.money
+description: List of formulas at stake when interacting with app.angle.money
 ---

 # Formulas

-## Borrowing module
+## Borrow

-### Loan-to-value - LTV
+### Loan To Value - LTV

 This is the value of the vault debt compared to that of the collateral.